Blog

 What is the "No Cooling-Off Period"?

-The “No Cooling-Off Period” is a legal term that many car buyers aren’t aware of until it’s too late.
-In most states, once you sign the contract and drive the vehicle off the lot, you’re committed to that purchase—no ifs, ands, or buts.
+The “No Cooling-Off Period” is one of those legal terms most car buyers don’t learn about until it’s too late.
+In most states, once you sign the paperwork and drive the vehicle off the lot, you’re locked into that purchase — no ifs, ands, or buts.

 Recap of No Cooling-Off Period